mcbadger88/meal-assistant/README.md

 # Meal Assistant

-Documentation for Coder Academy Term 1 Terminal App Project.
+Documentation for Terminal App Project.
 An app that delivers a Weekly Meal Plan and Shopping List, written in Ruby.

 ## Contributors